etases/EduBlock.Report/Requirement.md

   * Teacher is in the class.
   * Student is in the class.
   * Subject teacher sent request to edit student's grade.
-* **Postconditions:** System show list of pending records's request.
+* **Post Conditions:** System show list of pending record's request.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
-  * Teacher click on "Pending Verification" button at sidebar.
+  * Teacher clicks on "Pending Verification" button at sidebar.
-  * System show list of pending records's request.
+  * System show list of pending record's request.
-  * Teacher click "Approve" (check icon) on Action column to approve the request.
+  * Teacher clicks "Approve" (check icon) on Action column to approve the request.
-  * System approve the request.
+  * System approves the request.
 * **Alternate Flow:**
-  * Teacher click "Reject" (close icon) on Action column to reject the request.
+  * Teacher clicks "Reject" (close icon) on Action column to reject the request.
-  * System reject the request.
+  * System rejects the request.
 * **Exception:**
   * System displays "No pending request" if there is no pending request.